lortza/lortza.github.io/_posts/2026-04-13-child-fields-in-nested-forms.md

 The recipe form gets 3 significant changes to switch over to Stimulus:
 1. Instead of the `app/views/ingredients/new.turbo_stream.erb` holding the HTML we need for the ingredient form fields, I inserted a `<template>` in the ingredients section of the recipe form and added a Stimulus target called `"template"` so Stimulus knows where to find the source HTML.
 2. The destination container for the inserted form fields got a Stimulus target called `"container"`, so Stimulus knows where to put that template HTML.
-3. The "Add Ingredient" button changes from a turbo stream linking to the `IngredientsController#new` action to an empty link that is used to trigger the new Stimulus controller's `append` function.
+3. The "Add Ingredient" button changes from a turbo stream linking to the `IngredientsController#new` action to a simple `<div>` as a DOM element that is used to trigger the new Stimulus controller's `append` function.

 ```html
 <!-- app/views/recipes/_form.html.erb -->